MazidSpace/AiTools/README.md

 # 📌 AI Image & Video Generator API

-A powerful and user-friendly REST API for generating high-quality **AI Images** and **AI Videos** using text prompts.
+A powerful and user-friendly API for generating **AI-based Text Response**, high-quality **AI Images** and **AI Videos** using text prompts.
 Designed for developers, automation systems, and production-ready AI applications.

 ---